AkgunOnur/SelfDrivingCar_BehavioralClonning/README.md

 #### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, firstly images from center camera are obtained.
+To capture good driving behavior, firstly images from all cameras, whose steering angles are not zero, are obtained.

 ![alt text][image2]

-The instances,whose steering angle is not zero, are only considered.
-To have a large amount of data, images from left and right cameras are added to the dataset and the new images are obtained by distorting the actual ones.

 ![alt text][image5]
 ![alt text][image6]

+To have a larger and more balanced dataset, distorted images from left and right cameras are added to the dataset

 ![alt text][image4]
+![alt text][image8]
+![alt text][image9]

 To double up the dataset, each image is flipped horizontally.

+![alt text][image7]

+At the end of this process, the histogram of the steering angle is like below:

 ![alt text][image3]

-After the collection process, there are 22050 number of data points.
-Then, the data is normalized between -0.5 and 0.5.
-Region of interest is obtained by Keras, Cropping2D
+After the collection process, there are 28360 number of data points.
+Then, the data is normalized between -0.5 and 0.5 by Keras Lambda layer.
+Region of interest is obtained by Keras, Cropping2D layer

 During the training process, data is shuffled and split as 80% of which is training set and the rest of which is validation set.

 Because adam optimizer is used, there is no need to tune the learning rate.
 Training process is executed 5 epochs

+### References
+[1] NVIDIA, "End to End Learning for Self-Driving Cars", 25-04-2016 [2] Sungheon Park and Nojun Kwak, "Analysis on the Dropout Effect in Convolutional Neural Networks", Asian Conference on Computer Vision, 2016